zhamid-src/pplcrm/common/README.md

 # Tech Architecture

+We use nx monorepo.
+Deploy or build by using `npx nx serve frontend` or `npx nx serve backend`.
+See `nx.dev` for more details.

+We use postgresql.
+You can run the database locally in dev mode.
+Connect using psql.

+Right now there are three main projects in the monorepo:

 ## Common

 This is strictly for types that are used by both frontend and backend.
 Don't put anything else here.

 ## Backend